Leo-MathGuy/YandexLMS_Final/README.md

 ### Tests

-Unit, integration, race condition and coverage tests can be run for the entire project by running the following command:
+Unit, integration and race condition tests can be run for the entire project by running the following command:

 WARNING: Running tests will delete the database